Questions & AnswersQuestions & Answers

 - Ask questions to figure out your customer's areas of PAIN.
 Then sell into their pain.
 Your customers almost always buy to solve problems, not to achieve a bright new future.
 For this reason, most sales training methodologies focus on the customers' pain.
 Sales training frameworks that talk about selling into pain include: Solution Selling, SPIN Selling, Challenger Sales and Strategic Selling.
-So it's no surprise that our Sales Negotiation Training courses show you how to marry your customers' problems to your solutions at higher margins for you.
+So it's no surprise that our Sales Negotiation Training courses teach you how to achieve higher margins by marrying your customers' problems to your solutions.

 - Ask questions to discover your customers' goals, and then rank your customers' top goals.
 Then create your value proposition and structure your conversations around your customers' top goals.
 You may find that you can offer a discount if some area of your current offering isn't valued, or increase your pricing if they have an unmet need.
 If you're selling into a corporate, you would be wise to create separate rankings for each decision maker and major influencer.
 Most Sales Negotiation Training graduates confess that they don't know enough information to rank decision makers' goals.
 This is feedback to write out your questions and book meetings.
 If your competitors are not decision makers' goals, you'll be seizing a decisive advantage.